microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframeworkkeyset-uploadsecret.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Upload a plain text secret to a key set.
-Examples of secrets are application secrets in Azure Active Directory, Google, Facebook, or any other identity prvovider.
+Upload a plain text secret to a keyset.
+Examples of secrets are application secrets in Azure Active Directory, Google, Facebook, or any other identity provider.

 ## Permissions